-Like this cake.
-Because this cake recipe is the best cake recipe ever, period.
-I don’t know where it came from, or how old it is, I just know that it’s the best.
-It’s one of those recipes that’s been passed from mother to mother at bake sales and pot lucks, scribbled down from memory on a notecard, and recreated as soon as possible upon receipt of the recipe.
+Like this one-bowl lemon pound cake.
+Because this cake recipe is one of the best ever.
+I don’t know where it came from, or how old it is, I just know that it’s nearly perfect.
+It’s one of those recipes that’s been passed from mother to mother at bake sales and pot lucks, scribbled down from memory on a notecard.
 My own mother makes it at least once every two weeks in the summer, when fresh berries, the cake’s perfect foil, are abundant and super-sweet.
-She received it from a friend at a church picnic, and we love it so much that sometimes she even sends it to us as a care package at school.
-It’s been shared with aunts and friends, and one aunt even shared it with the owner of a bakery, who immediately added it to her menu.
+She received it from a friend at a church picnic, and we love it so much that she even used to send it to us as a care package at school.
+We’ve shared the recipe with aunts and friends, and one of my aunts even shared it with the owner of a bakery, who immediately added it to her menu.
 It’s that good.